nvaws/labs/SAA-Lab01.md

 Click on Close, you would be directed to the Auto Scaling Groups Dashboard.
 Explore the Activity History and other tabs.

 You have just launched our highly available BikerHood application in an Auto Scaling Group.
 You can open the public IP addresses of both the instances in separate browser and see what happens.
-You should be seeing the webpage with same information but look at the bottom.
+You should be seeing the webpage with same information but look at the footer/bottom.
 You should see some instance related information.
 This way you can identify which server your request is being served from.

 Also check if you received an email from SNS topic, you need to confirm the subscription.